subirvarma/GeneralCognitics/_posts/Kant and LLMs v1.md

 ## Mathematical Models of Reality vs Perception of Reality

+Kant's ideas were developed about a hundred years after the start of modern science with Newton and Galileo.
+We describe in section that the science developed and made progress using a different framework than the one proposed by Kant, called Cartsian Dualism.
+This framework acheived great success and gave us the modern world.
+However as described later in the section, it has run into problems in recent times, which have led people to re-examine the basic ideas behind the framework.

 (https://subirvarma.github.io/GeneralCognitics/images/Kant1.jpg)

 Galileo and Newton made a monumental discovery more than 400 years ago, which is that Laws of Nature lend themselves to a mathematical description.
 Taking Kant's lessons into account, this statement should be modified to state that the Laws of or Perception of Nature lend themselves to a mathematical description.
 This adds another actor to our drama, namely the space of Mathematical Systems.